 The interaction of inputs in production technologies is typically gauged by assessing whether inputs are substitutes or complements in the production process.
 Empirically, this is usually determined by estimating cross-price elasticities, which quantify the degree to which the demand for an input changes when the price of another input increases marginally.

-Cross-price elasticities between labor demand and electricity use for the US have been estimated for a sample covering 12 sectors (not only manufacturing), exploiting electricity price variations within states over 1976–2007.
-The main finding is that employment is weakly related to electricity prices: An increase of 1% reduces full-time equivalent employment by 0.10−0.16%.
-Another study using US data broken down by county, industry, and year for 1998–2009 reports responses of the same order of magnitude for non-manufacturing industries .
+Cross-price elasticities between labor demand and electricity use for the US have been estimated for a sample covering 12 sectors, exploiting electricity price variations within states over the period 1976–2007 .
+The main finding is that employment is weakly related to electricity prices: an increase of 1% reduces full-time equivalent employment by 0.10−0.16%.
+Another study using US data broken down by county, industry, and year between 1998 and 2009 reports responses of the same order of magnitude for non-manufacturing industries .
 For electricity-intensive manufacturing firms, the response in employment is much stronger, implying a greater than 1% employment decline for a 1% price increase.
-But these results refer to labor as a homogeneous input factor and do not account for different skill levels.
+It should be noted that these results refer to labor as a homogeneous input factor and do not account for different skill levels.

 Two other studies suggest moderate gross complementarity, implying negative unconditional cross-elasticities.
 This means that higher energy or electricity prices have a negative effect on employment.
-Taking different qualifications into account, labor demand seems to be affected differently across skill levels, with low- and high-skilled workers affected more than the medium-skilled , .
-One of the studies estimates cross-price elasticities of labor demand with respect to total energy prices for manufacturing sectors in Germany, based on 26 industries over 1978–1990 .
-The other uses more recent administrative, linked employer–employee microdata combined with information on electricity prices and usage for the German manufacturing sector over 2003–2007 .
+Taking different qualifications into account, labor demand seems to be affected differently across skill levels, with low- and high-skilled workers affected more than the medium-skilled .

 Limitations and gaps